vijay03/cs360v-f20/Lab1.md

 ## Project-1

 In this project, you will implement a few exciting pieces of a paravirtual hypervisor.
 You will use the JOS operating system running on QEMU for this project.
-Check the [tools page](http://www.cs.utexas.edu/~vijay/cs378-f17/projects/tools.htm) for an overview on JOS and useful commands of QEMU.
+Check the [tools page](https://github.com/vijay03/cs360v-f20/blob/lab1/tools.md) for an overview on JOS and useful commands of QEMU.
 The project covers bootstrapping a guest OS, programming extended page tables, emulating privileged instructions, and using hypercalls to implement hard drive emulation over a disk image file.
 You will work on them over the next 3 or 4 lab assignments.

+## Background

+This README series contains some background related to project 1.
+Reading this document will help in understanding what exactly you are implementing on a high level as you work on Project-1.

+This README series is broken down into 4 parts:
+1. [Bootloader and Kernel](https://github.com/vijay03/cs378-f19/blob/master/bootloader.md) which will help you in the understanding first part of the project, namely what happens when you boot up your PC (in our case, create or boot the guest).
+2. [Virtual Memory](https://github.com/vijay03/cs378-f19/blob/master/virtual_memory.md) which will help you in understanding the second part - where we transfer the multiboot structure from the host to the guest, for the guest to understand how much memory it is allocated and how much it can use.
+This part also contains details about segmentation and paging, which are a good background for the project in general.
+3. [environments](https://github.com/vijay03/cs378-f19/blob/master/environments.md) which will help you in understanding what exactly is an environment, and some details about the environment structure which is used in sys_ept_map() and the trapframe structure.
+4. [File system](https://github.com/vijay03/cs378-f19/blob/master/file_system.md) which will help you in understanding the second part of the lab, where we handle vmcalls related to reading and writing of data to a disk.

 ## Lab-1